What is the meaning of Proverbs 25:22 about hot coals?

-Home > Full Study List > Meaning of Proverbs 25:22
+Home > Full Study List > What is the meaning of Proverbs 25:22 about hot coals?

 Dear JPN,